Symptoms of Estrogen Dominance

 What To Do if You Suspect Estrogen Dominance

-There are many factors that can contribute to estrogen dominance, including genetics; nutrient deficiencies; imbalances in cortisol or insulin; poor liver function; the use of oral contraceptives; and exposure to toxins or environmental chemicals which mimic estrogen.
+There are many factors that can contribute to estrogen dominance, including genetics, nutrient deficiencies, imbalances in cortisol or insulin, poor liver function, the use of oral contraceptives, and exposure to toxins or environmental chemicals which mimic estrogen.

 The results of your consultation and DUTCH can help your practitioner develop a customized protocol to address any estrogen dominance or progesterone deficiency.
 Your plan may include dietary or lifestyle changes and supplementation designed to restore optimal hormone levels and improve your energy, fertility, and mood.